AccessibilityResearch/MapAccessibilityProjectLitReview/Notes/christian/christian.md

 -   3D models were preferred

-    > Preferred format by map type, as revealed through use (neighbourhood map) or self-reporting (park maps and station plans)
+    > Preferred format by map type, as revealed through use (neighborhood map) or self-reporting (park maps and station plans)
     >
     > |     map      | tactile graphic | both | 3D model |
     > | :----------: | :-------------: | :--: | :------: |